 Here you will learn how leaders are able to communicate with ease when presented with a seemingly complex issue.
 This is because leaders have honed a heightened sense of situational and contextual awareness in which they operate.
 It is their ability to develop a keen external awareness that helps then define the key message the audience wishes to hear.
 In week 4, you will appreciate how leaders are able to articulate their vision in a manner which speaks to the emotions and inspires action and support for their vision.

-Semester III - Organizational Leadership Semester
+Module III - Organizational Leadership Semester

 Leadership in times of change is often challenged by the prevailing culture that resists change.
 So, what do great leaders do?
 They find ways to exercise their influence to build a vision and have others willing to work towards that vision.
 We will focus on how leaders can own, shape and change organisational culture.
 They focus on the collective behaviours of the organization and mould them to work together toward a common goal or purpose.